devgizzo/homerow/README.md

 This however means that layers are ontop of each other.
 Especially on the left hand.
 In order to differentiate between them there are a few quirks to avoid conflicts.
 1. You have to combine left hand homerow keys with right hand normal keys and vice versa.
 Just like typing uppercase.
 2. This left / right split is only necessary on potentially conflicting keys, so not on special characters, numeric or function keys.
-3. Left and right cmd / super keys can be held down to make combinations.
-4. When left and right cmd / super are combined with other modifier keys, then keys should be pressed simultaneous as a chord.
+3. When left cmd / super or left shift is combined with other modifier keys, then keys should be pressed simultaneous as a chord.
-5. Chording is easiest on a mechanical keyboard, it can be done on a macbook keyboard but it's less reliable due to short key travel.
-6. Left and right shift are only available in chords (because of a bug in Kanata macos), for normal typing use default keyboard shift left and right.

 Examples: